ibexa/documentation-user/docs/content_management/block_reference.md

 ## Video block

-Integrates a video into the Page with standard playback controls.
+Integrates a video into the page with standard playback controls.
 Helps enhance content variety and captivate audiences with seamless video viewing.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
 - **Video** — Click **Select content**, browse the content, and select a video to display in the block.

-On the **Properties** tab you can preview the selected video before adding it to the Page.
+On the **Properties** tab you can preview the selected video before adding it to the page.